 To contact the Chair of Governors, please send your correspondence addressed to the Chair of Governors, c/o Bere Regis Primary and Pre-School, Southbrook, Wareham, Dorset, BH20 7DB.

-Bere Regis Primary and Pre-School is also part of the Thomas Hardye Multi-Academy Trust (THMAT).
-A Multi-Academy Trust is a single entity established to undertake a strategic collaboration to improve and maintain high educational standards across a number of schools.
+Bere Regis Primary and Pre-School is also part of Wessex Multi Academy Trust (WMAT).
+A Multi Academy Trust is a single entity established to undertake a strategic collaboration to improve and maintain high educational standards across a number of schools.
 A group of schools form a single MAT which has overarching responsibility for their governance.

-Further information about THMAT and its governance can be found on this page.
-To contact THMAT, please call 01305 266064 or write to the Chief Executive Officer, Mr Michael Foley c/o Thomas Hardye School, Queens Avenue, Dorchester, Dorset, DT4 9LE
+Further information about WMAT and its governance can be found on this page.
+To contact WMAT, please call 01305 266064 or write to the Chief Executive Officer, Mr Michael Foley c/o Thomas Hardye School, Queens Avenue, Dorchester, Dorset, DT1 2ET

 Chair of Directors: Mr Garry Batt